Internet-of-People/titania-os/doc/dapp-glossary.md

 * port - the port to expose
 * protocol - currently we support tcp.
 But in future udp might be added.
 * type
-  * internal
+  * internal - this is an open port on the container, so only the host can connect to it
-  * local - this port is only used by the titaniaOS
+  * local - this port is open just for the local network that TitaniaOS is plugged into
-  * public - this port is exposed to the outside world.
+  * public - this port is open to the Internet

 *Mapping ports container ports to different port on titania is not possible at present.*